Do you believe this age-old advice for success?

 Because you own the business, you determine the products you sell and the prices you charge.
 You can step up the marketing to get more sales or reduce costs to increase income.
 If something’s not working, you can take action quickly, and turn it around.

-You decide the amount of success you desire, and can work as much or as little as you want.
+You decide the amount of success you desire and can work as much or as little as you want.

-You can structure the business to work for your lifestyle, personality and goals.
+You can structure the business to work for your lifestyle, personality, and goals.

 Can you leverage your employed working hours to earn income while you’re sleeping or on vacation?

-When you earn a living by having a job, at set hours, and an agreed upon rate, there is no leverage.
+When you earn a living by having a job, at set hours, and an agreed-upon rate, there is no leverage.

 Except for paid vacation, holidays and sick leave, you’re expected to be working and you, in return, expect a certain sum.

 When you don’t fulfill your part of the employment contract, neither does the employee.
-You both have parts to play in this agreement, and as long as their fulfilled well, you have an income.
+You both have parts to play in this agreement, and as long as they’re fulfilled well, you have an income.

 But, let’s look at a different scenario.